Iran Military Official Confirms Strait of Hormuz Remains Open After Closure Claims

 *this image is generated using AI for illustrative purposes only.

-The Strait of Hormuz remains open and operational despite claims from Iran's Islamic Revolutionary Guard Corps (IRGC) suggesting the strategic waterway has been closed, according to Fox News reporting that cites U.S. Central Command confirmation.
+The Strait of Hormuz remains open and operational, with confirmation now coming from both U.S. and Iranian military sources, despite earlier conflicting claims from Iran's Islamic Revolutionary Guard Corps (IRGC) about the strategic waterway's status.

-U.S. Central Command has confirmed that the Strait of Hormuz continues to function normally, directly contradicting statements made by the IRGC regarding the waterway's operational status.
-The military command's assessment indicates that maritime traffic through the strait remains unimpeded.
+U.S. Central Command has consistently confirmed that the Strait of Hormuz continues to function normally, with maritime traffic through the strait remaining unimpeded.
+The military command's assessment aligns with the latest clarification from Iranian military sources.

 Strategic Importance of the Waterway